ytti/packet_via_dmem/README.md

 ## Todo
   1. correctly discover how many bytes need to be popped, perhaps by finding valid ethernet headers and ignore anything before?
-  1. reverse engineer header/cookie, at least figuring out which egress NPU is going to be used should be trivial
+  1. reverse engineer header/cookie, at least figuring out which fabric stream (And hence egress NPU) is going to be used should be trivial